MuhammadAshiqAmeer/MuhammadAshiqAmeer/README.md

 - 👋 Hi, I’m @MuhammadAshiqAmeer
-- 👀 I’m interested in Machine learning and AI projects,python programming and
+- 👀 I’m interested in Machine learning ,AI projects,python programming and automation
 - 🌱 I’m pursuing M.tech in Computer Science and Engineering with Data science and AI specialization
 - 📫 Connect me on: